 To succeed, a brand manager must possess extensive industry knowledge and effectively communicate with all stakeholders, including vendors, sales representatives, and customers.

-Depending on their organization, a brand manager may start as an assistant or associate.
+Depending on the organization, a brand manager may start as an assistant or associate.

 Salaries typically range between $40k-$85k/year, depending on education level and previous experience.